gabihil/hello-world/README.md

 Technical solution is a new **status** in the ticket interface, similar to Closed and Solved.
 Users can select a solution, but the ticket remains still open.

 # Interface display and function
 The technical solution is in the "Estado" (Status) drop-down.
 After selecting it, the "Select Solution" drop down appears.
-When the user wants to close the ticket, the technical solution is selected by default, but the user can select another solution.
+When the user wants to close the ticket, the technical solution previously selected is selected by default, but the user can select another solution.

 ![status](https://github.com/user-attachments/assets/3bd6de3a-f2e1-4703-97ac-16dd972e2768)